Experienced Guidance Through Estate Administration And Disputes

 It is not always necessary to hire a lawyer.
 In fact, many assets, such as bank accounts, retirement accounts and life insurance policies, pass to the proper beneficiary without going through probate.
 These are known as payable-on-death assets because the beneficiaries were designated at the time the account was created.

 Hiring a probate lawyer is more common when the assets in an estate are more significant and complex, such as a small business that will be passed to one or more benefactors.
 Estate plans that include trusts are often more complicated, and it may make sense to enlist an experienced probate lawyer to protect your interests.
 A probate attorney can also help resolve disputes.

 Contesting A Will

 While many probate processes go smoothly, some do not.
 You may be a benefactor who feels you did not receive a fair deal on property and assets.
 Maybe your loved one suffered from mental incapacity at the time the will was drafted, or they were influenced by another when designating gifts.
 In these or other circumstances, you may be able to contest the will.

 I represent beneficiaries or interested parties who wish to contest a will, or executors who wish to defend against a contested will.
 I have extensive experience guiding heirs through probate issues, and I would be happy to strive for a favorable outcome.
-I emphasize clear communication with my clients from the initial consultation through the resolution of a case.
-You will always remain up to date on the status of your probate matter.
-You will be informed of all options and aware of all possible outcomes in cases involving disputes.

 You Will Stay Informed From Start To Finish